mans82/homework/OS/Exercises/README.md

 Exercises were done individually.
 LaTeX source files are also included.

 ## Compiling
 `xelatex` was used to compile source files.
-Several LaTeX packages, most notably `xepersian` were also used and need to be installed before compiling.
+Several LaTeX packages, most notably `xepersian`, were also used and need to be installed before compiling.

 After installing `xelatex` and required packages, compile `.tex` files: